Skip to main content

 Chakra UI vs Ninna UI

-Accessible React component library with runtime JS theming.
+Accessible React component library rebuilt on Ark UI (v3).
 Compare Chakra UI and Ninna UI side by side to find which React component library fits your project in 2026.

 Quick Verdict

-Chakra UI Chakra UI is a mature, accessible React component library with an extensive set of components.
-It uses Emotion for CSS-in-JS styling and requires JavaScript providers for theming and color mode..
-Ninna UI offers CSS-only theming with zero runtime overhead, Radix-powered accessibility, Tailwind CSS v4 native support, and oklch perceptual colors — all delivered as standard npm packages with automatic updates.
+Chakra UI Chakra UI is a mature, accessible React component library rebuilt in v3 on top of Ark UI and Zag.js state machines.
+It uses Panda CSS for styling and requires JavaScript providers for theming and color mode..
+Ninna UI offers CSS-only theming with zero runtime overhead, Radix-powered accessibility, Tailwind CSS v4 native support, and oklch perceptual colors - all delivered as standard npm packages with automatic updates.

 Feature Comparison